jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 To compute means to calculate.
 It's usually associated with numbers, although modern computers can map numbers onto text, images, and many other kinds of data.
 It's all numbers at the most basic level, though.

 Computers only process numbers in their CPU (Central Processing Unit).
 They both store numeric data in hardware registers and read them directly from memory.
-We abstract away those bare metal-level processes by using programming languages that are broken down into machine language the CPU can understand, which consists only of binary numbers (0s and 1s).
-Breaking code down into binary machine language is known as compiling.
-Everything we do with computers comes from these binary numbers and how the CPU handles them.
+We abstract away those bare metal-level processes by using programming languages that are broken down into code in a machine language the CPU can understand, which consists only of binary numbers (0s and 1s).
+Breaking higher-level code down into binary machine code is known as compiling.
+Everything we do with computers depends on these binary numbers and how the CPU handles them.

-From these binary numbers come instructions that tell the CPU which code to execute, when to execute it, and how to produce the result of the program.
+The machine code contains instructions that tell the CPU what to do, what data to use, and how to produce the result of the program.

 Since the CPU doesn't process the programming language code directly, we have to build interpreters that can do that.
 Interpreters are themselves written in programming languages, and each level of execution runs in its own interpreter until it gets all the way down to the level of the CPU.

-You can think of the CPU as a hardware interpreter that executes binary code.
+You can think of the CPU as a hardware interpreter that executes machine code.

 There are dozens, maybe even hundreds of programming languages out there.
 All of them follow the same basic process.
 The programs written in a programming language either execute directly in the interpreter itself or are compiled down to machine code so the CPU can execute them.